 In this study it is important to note that not all youth leadership development curriculums are the same, and all programs execute leadership development differently because of the diverse perspectives available in the different communities.
+There appear to be significant efforts throughout the state to actively pursue the development of young leaders.

+Before discussing the implications of this study, several limitations are first discussed.
+Despite every effort to collect data from each youth leadership development program denied in the search process, data was collected from 14 organizations.
+Furthermore, the search process may have missed programs that do not have a web presence or are relatively new.
+It is also important to note that programs that involve the development of youth in general may have been relevant to leadership development specifically, but those programs were not included in this study.

-Thereefforts throughout the state actively pursue the development of young leadersenOverall, the youth leadership development programs in Nebraska educational techniquesll of the programs that were interviewed used numerous methods that would facilitate learning for all types of learning styles.
+Overall, the youth leadership development programs in Nebraska use a variety of educational techniques.
+All of the programs that were interviewed used numerous methods that would facilitate learning for all types of learning styles.
 This also shows that multiple opportunities are in place for students to practice, study, and apply lessons learned about leadership in the midst of the programs’ curriculum.

-Broadly speaking, another strength in the youth leadership development programming throughout Nebraska is the wide range of interestsnterests in youth leadership development programming include agriculture, business, civic duty, peer mentorship Providing different platforms for leadership through varying interests gives opportunity for youth passions their leadership skills and knowledg.
+Broadly speaking, another strength in the youth leadership development programming throughout Nebraska is the wide range of interests.
+For example, specific interests in youth leadership development programming include agriculture, business, civic duty, and peer mentorship.
+Providing different platforms for leadership through varying interests gives opportunity for youth with different passions to develop their leadership skills and knowledge.

-Another area that in Nebraska youth leadership development programming is the inclusion of many demographics.
+Another area that appears to be a strength in Nebraska youth leadership development programming is the inclusion of many demographics.
 The leadership organizations that were interviewed were predominantly interested in having diversity among their participants.
-There are also specific organizations created to target distinct demographics, youth who have been in the foster care system, youth with mental and/or physical disabilities, and youth attend inner-city schools.
+There are also specific organizations created to target distinct demographics, for example youth who have been in the foster care system, youth with mental and/or physical disabilities, and youth attend inner-city schools.
 There is no doubt that having an abundance of different organizations and programs for youth leadership development provides opportunities to a wide range of the youth in Nebraska.

 Although there are many areas that youth leadership development programming in Nebraska does well, there are areas that could be improved.
 Apart from one organization interviewed in this study, all other organizations lacked a formal, or official, definition of leadership.
 Without a clear and foundational understanding of what is being developed, how can expectations and standards be met?
 Leadership is a versatile and flexible term that has the ability to change according to perspectives, experiences, and education.
 However, if youth leadership development is a primary goal for these programs, a comprehensible, unambiguous standard should be set with a definition that is understandable for the youth participants.
 Without this simple measure of expectation, the youth and the programs are robbed of some evidence that there has been successful leadership development among past and present participants.